This Life’s Journey

 It’s because of a young mother named Natalie Jones

-whose ten year old son, Mitchell, is living moment to moment
+whose ten year old son, Mitchell, is living moment to

 because he has a form of Muscular Dystrophy.